-Speaking of tear-jerkers, The Notebook is probably the most tear-inducing film on our list.
+Speaking of tear-jerkers, The Notebook (2004) is probably the most tear-inducing film on our list.
 Son of John Cassavetes and Gena Rowlands (who stars in the film), Nick Cassavetes directs Ryan Gosling and Rachel McAdams as two people who are kept apart by their social standings.
 Noah is a young man of modest means who falls for Allie, a beautiful girl from a rich background.
-With everything in their way trying to prevent their union, the two lovers must overcome all odds in order to be together and therefore truly happy in their lives.
+With everything in their way trying to prevent their union, the two lovers must overcome all odds in order to be together and therein, truly happy in their lives.
 Told in a series of flashbacks read from ‘the notebook’, this touching and surprising story is a major favourite with fans of the romantic film genre.

 An epic love story centered around an older man who reads aloud to a woman with Alzheimer’s disease.
 From a faded notebook, the old man’s words bring to life the story about a couple who is separated by World War II, and is then passionately reunited, seven years later, after they have taken different paths.

 The second of our Frech language picks, Amélie (2001) stars Audrey Tautou as the titular character in this incredible and magical film from director Jean-Pierre Jeunet.
 There’s style, laughter and the usual amount of French flair in this story about a young do-gooder who spends all her time secretly attempting to bring others together and helping them find love.
 But when she meets the man of her dreams, will young Amélie be able to overcome her inherent shyness and let the course of true love run free?
 A beautiful movie that is visually stunning; once seen never forgotten.